-When you arrive at Goblin Valley you’ll be greeted by sprawling valley of sandstone hoodoos resembling spires, toadstools, and all types of wild formations.
-It’s an playground for both adults and children!
+When you arrive at Goblin Valley you’ll be greeted by a sprawling valley of sandstone hoodoos resembling spires, toadstools, and all types of wild formations.
+It’s a playground for both adults and children!
 The best part is the park places almost no restrictions on where you can and can’t go.
-Scramble up and down hoodoos, crawl through tunnels, rappel into “The Goblin’s Lair”.
-It’s easy to spend an entire day getting lost in the labyrinth of Goblin Valley.
+Hiking in Goblin Valley is truly a choose-your-own-adventure kind of experience.

-Keep in mind: It is really easy to get lost – whether you mean to or not – so make sure you bring lots of water and some extra snacks in case it takes you a little longer to get back than anticipated.
+Tip: It is really easy to get lost – whether you mean to or not – so make sure you bring lots of water and some extra snacks in case it takes you a little longer to get back than anticipated.

 While Goblin Valley is loads of fun to explore during the day, you find that it transforms into a whole other world at night.
-Bring along a high powered flashlight and get lost all over again as you wander through the hoodoos under a brilliant night sky!
+Bring along a high-powered flashlight and get lost all over again as you wander through the hoodoos under a brilliant night sky!

-Goblin Valley has only 24 campsites available per night which are likely to be full if you are planning to go on a Friday or Saturday night.
+Goblin Valley State Park has only 24 campsites available per night which are likely to be full if you are planning to go on a Friday or Saturday night.
 It is highly recommended that you reserve a site in advance – you can do so on Reserve America or by calling 1-800-322-3770.
-Campsites are $25 per night and include your entrance fee to the park.
+Campsites are $30 per night and include your entrance fee to the park.
 There are also 2 yurts available to rent if glamping is more your style (but be sure to reserve early).

-Not only is the campground in an amazing setting as it is surrounded by massive pink and white cliffs, it also has running water, flush toilets, and piping hot showers – all the amenities of home!
+Not only is the campground in an amazing setting as it is surrounded by massive pink and white cliffs, but it also has running water, flush toilets, and piping hot showers – all the amenities of home!

-White Sands National Monument, New Mexico
+2. White Sands National Monument, New Mexico

 The tallest dunes in North America are in Great Sand Dunes National Park in Colorado.
-And while they are impressive, (in our humble opinion) they don’t hold a candle to White Sands National Monument in New Mexico which offers a fairy tale setting of pure white sand stretching out to a horizon of mountain peaks.
+And while they are impressive, (in our humble opinion) they don’t hold a candle to the White Sands National Monument in New Mexico which offers a fairy tale setting of pure white sand stretching out to a horizon of mountain peaks.

 You’ll have an absolutely amazing time wandering around the largest gypsum field in the world!